 When you order an Uber or Lyft to pick you up in Texas, you are putting your life in the hands of a stranger.
-Controversy has plagued rideshare programs due to the lack of screening required for drivers.
-If your Uber or Lyft driver gets in an accident in Texas, it can be challenging to determine who is responsible for your medical bills and damages to your personal property.
-An Uber and Lyft accident lawyer can help.
+Some rideshare companies even lack screening requirements for drivers.
+If your Uber or Lyft driver gets in an accident in Texas, it can be challenging to determine who is responsible for your medical bills and lost wages.
+An Uber and Lyft accident lawyer with our firm can help.

-At D. Miller & Associates, PLLC, we can help you understand who is liable for your damages in this type of car accident case.
-We can deal with the rideshare company and its insurer and pursue the compensation you deserve.
-Call us at 713-850-8600 today for a free consultation with an attorney.
+At D. Miller & Associates, PLLC™, we can help you understand who is liable for your damages in this type of car accident case.
+We can deal with the rideshare company and its insurer to pursue the financial recovery you deserve.

 What Is Uber’s Insurance Policy?